16:00 - 18:00 - Registration

 Drink & snack station

 There is a water and snack station half-way around the course and another water station approx 2/3 of the way before the final ascent.
-Hot soup and roll are awaiting you at the end.
+A hot drink and snack are available at the end.

 How difficult is the route?